baltimoreheritage/civil-rights-heritage/_posts/2015-11-19-joseph-briscoe-house.md

 # History of Upton/Marble Hill

-<p class="message"><b>Note<b>: The following section provides a broader neighborhood context to explain the significance of the Joseph C. Briscoe House to Baltimore’s social and architectural history.
+<p class="message"><b>Note</b>: The following section provides a broader neighborhood context to explain the significance of the Joseph C. Briscoe House to Baltimore’s social and architectural history.
 This section is still a work in progress and includes substantial excerpts from secondary sources in addition to primary sources that have not yet been fully developed.</p>

 ## Population Movement: 1890s – 1910s